The Goring Dining Room experience: 5-star dining in the heart of London

 “Refreshing, compact in size and a whirlwind of flavours, it’s a sweet, yet delicate, way to end the meal.”

 FOLLOWING THE RIVERA

-Last dish of The Goring Dining Room experience was the dulcey mousse with caramelised apple and buttermilk sorbet.
-Refreshing, compact in size and a whirlwind of flavours, it’s a sweet, yet delicate, way to end the meal.
+Last dish of The Goring Dining Room experience was the dulcey mousse with caramelized apple and buttermilk sorbet.
+Refreshing, compact in size and a whirlwind of flavors, it’s a sweet, yet delicate, way to end the meal.

 No luxury dining meal experience is complete without a selection of petit fours and tea/coffee.
 Yes, you’ll probably be too full at this point, but I’d urge you to try just one.
 The petit size of these sweets makes it possible, and once you try the macarons, you’ll be glad you didn’t say no.